mtitus83/MMM-Starlight/README.md

 }
 ```

-## Caching Mechanism
+## Data Fetching and Caching

-MMM-Starlight uses a local caching system to store horoscope data.
-The module checks the cache before making API requests, using cached data when it's still valid.
-This reduces API calls, improves loading times, and allows the module to work offline with previously fetched data.
-The cache automatically updates at midnight and when data expires.
+MMM-Starlight uses a structured API to fetch horoscope data, ensuring reliable and consistent information.
+The module implements an intelligent caching system that stores horoscope data locally.
+This caching mechanism reduces the number of API calls, improves loading times, and allows the module to function offline with previously fetched data.
+The cache is automatically updated at midnight and when data expires, ensuring that you always have the most recent horoscopes available.

 ## Debug Mode